 - Engaging in deep breathing exercises.

 Whether you have a current diagnosis or know that you just want to feel better, our clinicians are here to help.
 You do not have to go through this feeling alone.
 Contact our certified and licensed mental health counselors to start learning ways to improve your mental health and learn healthy ways to overcome depression.
+We offer online counseling in Texas to make it easy and convenient for you.

 American Psychiatric Association.
 (2013).
 Diagnostic and statistical manual of mental disorders (5th ed, pp 155-188).